pnp/pnpcore/docs/articles/consumer/pages-multilingual.md

 Before you use multilingual pages on a site you need to ensure the site is configured to support multilingual pages.
 There are 2 pre-requisites:

-- The page needs to to support the needed languages
+- The page needs to support the needed languages
 - The multilingual page feature must have been activated

 The easiest approach to ensuring a site is ready for multilingual is calling the [EnsureMultilingualAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IWeb.html#PnP_Core_Model_SharePoint_IWeb_EnsureMultilingualAsync_PnP_Core_Model_SharePoint_List_System_Int32__) on the [web object](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IWeb.html).